“Creativity is Intelligence Having Fun” Albert Einstein

 *Source – The Child Development Institute.

-Read what a parent had to say about the last workshop:
+Read what parents had to say about the last workshop:

 Each day will be jam-packed with creative exercises including a mix of left brain and right brain activities.
 Below is a summary of the schedule: